 We continue to follow action in the foregoing sections of NFPA 101 and link the transcripts of the technical committee on residential occupancies:

-After the Second Draft Report is released on or before January 22, 2020 we will have until February 19, 2020 to submit more public comment through the NITMAM process.
+After the Second Draft Report is released on or before January 22, 2020 we will have until February 19, 2020 to submit more public comment on decisions made during the Second Draft development through the NITMAM process.

 We keep the Life Safety Code on the agenda of our monthly Fire Protection and our Design Guidelines & Specifications teleconference.
-We also cover it in our Facility Asset Management teleconferences which we schedule on an as-needed basis.
 All teleconferences are open to everyone with two clicks.
 See our CALENDAR for the next online meetings.